Enrollment

 Source: NCES F-33 School District Finance Survey District-level finance · FY 2021-22 Per-pupil expenditure reflects the district-wide average.
 Individual school budgets are not reported at the federal level.

 Odyssey School has 553 students enrolled.
-It is a other school in WOODS CROSS, UT.
+It is a public school in Woods Cross, UT.

 7.7% of students at Odyssey School are eligible for free lunch, compared to the Utah average of 28.0%.

-The largest demographic group at Odyssey School is White at 80.7%.
-The school serves a diverse student body in WOODS CROSS, UT.
+The largest demographic group at Odyssey School is White at 80.7% of enrollment, in Woods Cross, UT.

-Odyssey School has a Resource Investment Index of 17/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Odyssey School has a Resource Investment Index of 20/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).